Three-dimensional quantum gravity from the quantum pseudo-K\"ahler plane: Introduction

 The left dual $\mathscr{H}'$ and the right dual ${}' \mathscr{H}$ representations of $\mathscr{H}$ are studied, by using the antipode of $\mathcal{B}_q$, as is in the standard theory of representations of Hopf algebras.
 The ${\rm Hom}$ spaces are studied using these dual representations, and the invariant subspaces ${\rm Hom}_{\mathcal{B}_q}$ are studied.
 Using only the natural constructions in representation theory, a way of cyclically permuting the roles of three spaces $\mathscr{H}$ in eq.\eqref{eq:intro_M} is developed, which yields a map

 of order three:

 Again by considering representation theoretic statements and diagram chasing, the consistency equations involving ${\bf A}$ and ${\bf T}$ are proved:

 where the subscript indices indicate the location of the tensor factors on which the operators are being applied, and ${\bf P}_{(12)}$ is the permutation map between the first and the second tensor factors.
 The space of intertwiners ${\rm Hom}_{\mathcal{B}_q}(\mathscr{H}^{\otimes n}, \mathscr{H}^{\otimes m})$ can be expressed as a tensor product of several copies of $M$, where each $M$ stands for the situation as in eq.\eqref{eq:intro_M}.
-This can be depicted pictorially as a polygon, each side representing a copy of $\mathscr{H}$, while a triangulation of this polygon yields a decomposition into the tensor products of $M$'s, where each $M$ is associated to each triangle.
-To be more precise, a distinguished corner of each triangle is needed to pin down the roles of the three $\mathscr{H}$'s being involved.
+This can be depicted pictorially as a polygon, each side representing a copy of $\mathscr{H}$, while a triangulation of this polygon yields a decomposition into a tensor product of $M$'s, where each $M$ is associated to each triangle.
+To be more precise, for each triangle a distinguished corner needs to be chosen to pin down the roles of the three $\mathscr{H}$'s being involved.
 A triangulation with distinguished corners is called a dotted triangulation.
 To a change of dotted triangulation given by changing one distinguished corner is associated the operator ${\bf A}$, and to a change of dotted triangulation that flips one diagonal edge of a quadrilateral to the other diagonal is associated the operator ${\bf T}$.
 So these operators ${\bf A}_j$ and ${\bf T}_{jk}$ represent the groupoid of changes of dotted triangulations.

 \vs